snd/hinoki/README.md

 # hinoki

-*this is release candidate 1 for version 1.0.0. implementation and tests are complete. the documentation in this readme is not yet finished ! the newest version 1.0.0-rc.1 introduces massive breaking changes. if you used an earlier version of hinoki please read this new readme carefully. future changes will be documented in the [changelog](#changelog). future versions will use [semver](http://semver.org/).*
+*this is a release candidate for version 1.0.0. implementation and tests are complete. the documentation in this readme is not yet finished ! the newest version introduces massive breaking changes. if you used an earlier version of hinoki please read this new readme carefully. future changes will be documented in the [changelog](#changelog). future versions will use [semver](http://semver.org/).*